YonSci/vectri-mkdocs/README.md

 - **🎨 Modern UI** - Beautiful, responsive design with dark mode
 - **📱 Mobile-Friendly** - Works seamlessly on all devices

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature/your-feature`)
-6. Open a Pull Request

 ### Development Guidelines